 If the Excel file has more than one sheet protected, run the VBA macro for each sheet repeatly.

 For the latest versions of Excel 2013 and 2016, save the document as Excel 97-2003 workbook with 'xls' Extension.
 Then run the macro to unprotect the sheet before you then save it as a .xlsx file.

 Tip 5.
 Unprotect Excel Sheet without Password Using 7-ZIP

 This method works for Excel files in .xlsx format.
 Therefore, if your Excel worksheet is saved in .xls format, you have to save it in .xlsx format.

 Step 1.
 Change the file name extension from .xlsx to .zip and click on 'Yes' when you get the prompt.

 Step 2.
 Use 7ZIP to open the ZIP archive.
 Open the folder named 'xl->worksheets' where you will see the files, sheet1.xml, sheet2.xml, sheet3.xml.
 To unprotect Excel sheet2, right-click on 'sheet2.xml' and click on Edit then open with Notepad.

 Step 3.
 Delete the tag that starts with 'sheetProtection'.

 Step 4.
 Save the sheet2.xml and close the file.

 These methods described above can help you unprotect Excel sheet without password.
-They may seem like complex methods, but they are quite effective especially if you use Passper for Excel Password Recovery Software.
+They may seem like complex methods, but they will be quite easy and effective especially if you use Passper for Excel Software.
 Save yourself the trouble and get Passper for Excel today.